nedap/lein-subscribable-urls/README.md

 Copyright © 2012-2017 Phil Hagelberg and contributors Copyright © 2020- Nedap

-Distributed under the Eclipse Public License, the same as Clojure.
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0)